unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 #. ``*`` All Scriptures cited: "Yes" or "No", based upon whether all of the instances are listed with one or more #### Citations: marker(s) as part of the Sense data at the bottom of the lemma file.

-.. note:: As was discussed in the  `content`_ section, there is a link labeled **refs** for each lemma in its Greek letter Instance TOC which provides a list, in our project's format, of each of the references for that lemma.
+.. note:: As was discussed in the  `Content <http://ugl-info.readthedocs.io/en/latest/assignments.html#content>`_ section, there is a link labeled **refs** for each lemma in its Greek letter Instance TOC which provides a list, in our project's format, of each of the references for that lemma.

 Markdown does support specification of comments.
 Lines 3 and 4 of each lemma file have two comment lines.
 They start with “<!—“ and end with “-->”.
 This format specifies non-visible comments, comments that are not shown in the visual form.
 These two comment lines must remain in the file as entered:
 ::